Geo-Query/GeoQuery/documentation/backend_documentation.md

 - **`get_projection(&self, target_epsg: &str) -> Result<Proj, TIFFErrorState>`**
   - Retrieves projection information for GeoTIFF files based on EPSG code.

+### File: `route.rs`
+- This file is related to the web API.
+We have created an additional documentation for the web API.[Link to web-api File](./web-api_documentation.md)

 ## Potential Error Outputs
 - **KMLErrorState**